Interdisciplinary Studies Diploma Program

 In addition to classes at Smith, students have the opportunity to study at the other Five College institutions.

 More than 450 men and women from around the world have come to Smith College to participate in the Diploma Program.
 After completing the program, many graduates have continued their studies and research, started teaching, begun careers in journalism, or found work either in international commerce or with nongovernmental agencies.

-Colleges and universities in many countries—China, Germany, India, Italy, the Netherlands, Taiwan and the United Kingdom—count our alumni among their ranks.
+Colleges and universities in many countries—China, Germany, India, Italy, the Netherlands, and the United Kingdom—count our alumni among their ranks.
 Among our former students are a Smith professor, two university presidents, a Fulbright program director, several distinguished print journalists, radio and television anchors, and editors, publishers, civil servants and diplomats.

 Celebrating 50 Years

 More than 50 graduates of Smith’s “foreign legion”—that is, international students who came to Smith for the one-year diploma program—traveled to campus in 2012 to celebrate the program’s 50th anniversary during All-Reunion weekend and to reminisce about what Smith meant—and continues to mean—in their lives.

 Lewis Global Studies Center

 Wright Hall 122